PacktPublishing/Web-API-Development-with-ASP.NET-Core-8/samples/chapter18/Aspire/README.md

 At first glance, the Blazor application and web API appear to be similar to the applications we have previously discussed.
 However, there is some magic at work beneath the surface:

-* The start project is AspireDemo.AppHost, but why can it run the Blazor application and the web API?
+* The start project is ``AspireDemo.AppHost``, but why can it run the Blazor application and the web API?

-* In the Program.cs file in the AspireDemo.Web project, WeatherApiClient uses http://apiservice as the base address.
+* In the ``Program.cs`` file in the ``AspireDemo.Web`` project, ``WeatherApiClient`` uses http://apiservice as the base address.
 However, it does not seem to be a valid URL.
 How does it find the API service?

 * You can see that Docker started a Redis container.
 Where is the Redis cache configured and used in the application?

-* There is no configuration for logging, metrics, and tracing in the AspireDemo.ApiService project.
+* There is no configuration for logging, metrics, and tracing in the ``AspireDemo.ApiService`` project.
 How does it work?

 Let us try to answer these questions in the next section.

-Understanding the .NET Aspire application
+## Understanding the .NET Aspire application

-First, check the AspireDemo.AppHost project because it is the entry point of the application.
-Open the Program.cs file and you will find the following code:
+First, check the ``AspireDemo.AppHost`` project because it is the entry point of the application.
+Open the ``Program.cs`` file and you will find the following code:

 ````
 var builder = DistributedApplication.CreateBuilder(args);